-First off, if you've ever had my Petite Cookies (you can find them here), then you already know that they are little bite-sized shortbread cookies, perfect for when you just want a little sweet snack.
-They're also just the right size for my version of a gingerbread house, which is a great project for a snowy afternoon with the kids.
+First off, if you’ve ever had my Petite Cookies, then you already know that they are little bite-sized shortbread cookies, perfect for when you just want a little sweet snack.
+They’re also just the right size for my version of a gingerbread house, which is a great project for a snowy afternoon with the kids.
 And, because I think Santa gets loaded up on a lot of cookies on Christmas Eve, I like the idea of leaving a petite plate of petite cookies, just in case Santa just wants a bite or two when he arrives.

 I also had a little fun using my petite cookies to make a tabletop display for festive holiday gatherings!